About CMT and this Blog

-Symptoms are in reality nothing but a cry from suffering organs.— Jean Martin-Charcot
+Symptoms are in reality nothing but a cry from suffering organs.

 Being able to walk pain-free is a blessing.
-Being able to walk without showing the pain is a skill.— Widely Quoted on the Internet
+Being able to walk without showing the pain is a skill.

 Charcot-Marie-Tooth (CMT) Disease is the most common inherited form of peripheral neuropathy, affecting almost 1 in 1,500 people.
-Despite its prevalence, CMT is not well-known outside of a few research hubs in the United States and European Union compared to other types of progressive neuromuscular atrophy.
+Despite its prevalence, CMT is not well-known outside of a few research hubs in the United States and Europe compared to other types of progressive neuromuscular atrophy.

-While genetic research since the 1990s has revolutionized diagnosis, and promising new paths to cures and therapies have begun to emerge since the late 2000s, CMT still goes undiagnosed in many families.
-Finding the best ways to deal with its physical, emotional, and relational effects can be a daunting and lonely process, especially when resources and support are lacking.
+While genetic research since the 1990s has revolutionized the diagnosis of CMT, and promising new paths to cures and therapies have begun to emerge since the late 2000s, CMT still goes undiagnosed in many individuals and families.
+Finding the best ways to deal with its physical, emotional, and social/relationship effects can be a daunting and lonely process, especially when resources and support are lacking.

 I never knew “what was wrong with me” until I was 40, but thanks to medical advances and people with CMT sharing photos of their legs and feet on social media, I started down the path of diagnosis and more informed coping relatively recently.

 Now, thanks to the good people at Automattic and Knock Knock WHOIS There (KKWT)’s dotblogger program, I started this blog at WordPress.com to share my questions, stories, and the things I am learning along the way.